cyber-carpentry/group1-machine-learning-project/README.md

 * Ekincan Ufuktepe

 ### Description of files
-* build_python.py: sets up a basic model based on Keras MNIST data ** note: increasing the number of epochs to 20 increases the accuracy to 0.9963
+* build_python.py: sets up a basic model based on Keras MNIST data <br>
+** note: increasing the number of epochs to 20 increases the accuracy to 0.9963

 ### How to test for replicability: